 At Trustpilot, we work hard to keep everyone’s data safe.
-We want our customers and everyone in our review community to be able to benefit from using our services, confident in the knowledge that we’re serious about protecting people’s personal information.
+We want our users to be confident in the knowledge that we’re serious about protecting people’s personal information.

 You can also view Trustpilot’s GDPR-compliant Data Processing Agreement (DPA) that regulates how we process data on behalf of companies, and ensures we do it in a compliant way.
 This is available on our website, together with an overview of the data sub-processors we use.